 Scientists believe that these benefits are due to the PUFAs in fish oil, which include eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 The body incorporates dietary fatty acids into cell membranes.
 When a cell membrane is healthy, the cell can hold water.
 In the skin, this results in cells being hydrated and soft.
-Omega-3 fatty acids also help reduce the production of inflammatory compounds that contribute to the aging process.
+Omega-3 fatty acids also help

 Some fish oils contain other nutrients, such as vitamin A, vitamin D, and selenium.
 Vitamin A is an antioxidant related to retinol, a popular ingredient in skin care products and a treatment for skin disorders.